skyformat99/Hermes/README.md

 #### What is it ?

-Hermes is an attempt to provide all new developers, a user-friendly C++ support enabling communication through socket.
+Hermes is an attempt to provide to all new developers, a user-friendly C++ support enabling communication through socket.
 Hermes is based on the great [`Asio`](http://think-async.com/Asio) which is a cross-platform C++ library for network.
-In order to meet user's wishes, Hermes is able to handle some famous serialization protocols and thus can be used in various kind of c++ program wherein network communication is needed.
+In order to meet user's wishes, Hermes is able to handle some famous serialization protocols and thus can be used in several kind of c++ program wherein network communication is needed.
 As i said, Hermes has been designed to be pretty simple to use, you will need to write only a few lines to do what you want.